PaloAltoNetworks/pan.dev/products/ansible/docs/panos/tutorials/operations-checkready.md

 # Operations Tasks

-In these playbooks, you will perform operations on a PAN-OS next-generation firewall.
-These are common tasks that would otherwise need to be performed manually.
+With this playbook, you will perform operations on a PAN-OS next-generation firewall.
+These are common operational tasks that would otherwise need to be performed manually.

 <Assumptions components={props.components} />

 ## The "check ready" playbook

 This playbook checks if the PAN-OS next-generation firewall is ready.
-If it is not, the check will retry multiple times until the firewall is ready, for example whilst waiting for a firewall reboot to complete.
+If the firewall is not ready, the check will retry multiple times until the firewall is ready.
+This can be useful when waiting for a firewall reboot to complete.

 1. Create a file called ```check-ready.yml``` and paste in the following content:
 ```yaml